publisha/student_site/pages/howtobuildyoursite.md

 Use the template link to receive the repository in your own github account.
 Make sure that you choose the `Public` option.

-> You should now have a copy of the template web site on github
+> You should now have a copy of the template web site in your github

 Although it is always possible to edit the files directly on the github site, there is a much better way!

 ### Getting a local copy

+> note we can do with just Atom

 Open GitHub Desktop (previously installed) and sign in.
 Fill in the details.
 You can untick the submit details.
 You should see you repository previously created from the template.
 Select this and choose the blue button bottom left that says `Clone your repository`.
 At this point you will be asked for a location where you want to save the repository.
 The `Local Path` box allows you to choose the location.
 I advise **not** using Google drive but you can use Creative Cloud.

 Choose a local space or even Creative Cloud (don’t use google drive)

 Once the clone has finished you can now `Open in Atom`.

 > If you are doing this on a computer without Xcode installed you will be asked to download some software.
 Once you have done this, you should restart your computer.  **Note**: Brookes students using the MACs do not need to do this.